lastemp/sky_trade/README.md

 which solana command line tools will read in to determine what cluster to connect to and what keypair to use.

-Having done that run a local Solana validator by running:
+Having done that run a local Solana validator by executing:

 ```
 solana-test-validator
 ```

-This program must be left running in the background.
+This program must be left running in a separate terminal window.

 ## Deploying the Solana program